mental-health-org/mental_health_be/docs/questions_endpoint.md

 ## Get All Questions

-Returns a list of all questions from newest to oldest
+Return a list of all questions from newest to oldest

 `/questions`